 - Oh!
 It will spoil if it gets any better.

 Which an English speaker may understand, but it probably sounds as strange as the It is good, thank you version to a Portuguese speaker.
 In English a better translation would probably be closer to:

 - Oh! it is perfect.

 Notice how we need to use different words, add a thanks, just to try to pass the same enthusiasm and positive sentiment as with the version that is using a very popular Brazilian Portuguese expression.

 You will be understood using any of the versions used in this post to answer How’s your coffee?.
-But one version may sound more natural, and also make it easier for you to go out with co-workers, watch the local TV, and read the news.
+But one version may sound more natural and also make it easier for you to go out with co-workers, watch the local TV, or read the news.

 Google and other machine translation services perform an excellent service for the textbook versions, but for text with local expressions it still fails to translate and sometimes may give different values depending on other expressions or punctuation used.
 Compare the results of searching just for the expression, with searching for the expression combined with Opa (which is another local expression).

-We hope you will find some of the expressions listed here helpful.
-So start browsing our Brazilian Portuguese expressions, and Que a força esteja com você!
+We hope you will find the expressions listed here helpful.
+Now start browsing our Brazilian Portuguese expressions, and Que a força esteja com você 🖖!